jarbro/cem-provisioner/README.md

 # Cloud Entitlements Manager SE Provisioning Tool

-Quick tool to make it easier to provision/deprovision the Ansible playbooks from @Quincy
+Quick tool to make it easier to provision/deprovision the Ansible playbooks from [@QuincyCheng](https://github.com/quincycheng/cem-demo-ansible)